We aim to influence policy developments so that researchers can be as effective as possible and health can be improved.

 We work with a wide range of partners – including governments, research funders, learned societies, charities and commercial organisations – in the UK, Europe and globally.

-Research Excellence Framework, APPG on Medical Research, What’s it Worth studies
+UK research investment, funding structures, Research Excellence Framework, What’s it Worth studies.

-All-Party Parliamentary Group on Medical Research, parliamentary communications, diversity
+immigration, innovation policy, All-Party Parliamentary Group on Medical Research, parliamentary communications, diversity, education and skills.

 Research is an essential part of being ready for and responding to public health emergencies.

 The European General Data Protection Regulation was agreed in April 2016 and took effect from 25 May 2018.

 The European Commission has published a proposal to update EU copyright law so that it applies equally across Europe and is fit for purpose in the 21st century.

 Almost every major breakthrough in human and veterinary medicine has depended on the use of animals to research, develop or test new therapies.

 Mitochondrial donation is an IVF technique that gives families affected by mitochondrial disease the chance of having healthy children.

 The European Union is revising regulations governing the manufacture and sale of medical devices.

 Good research practice is one of the foundations of high-quality research.